-The “Roulez Carrosses!” exhibition is the first of its kind in France – a world class exhibition and one devoted entirely to carriages; it is also the first time the royal Berlin coaches of the Musée des Carrosses de Versailles have been loaned.
+The “Roulez Carrosses!” exhibition was the first of its kind in France – a world class exhibition and one devoted entirely to carriages; it was also the first time the royal Berlin coaches of the Musée des Carrosses de Versailles had been loaned.

 11 June 1775, Louis XVI recently crowned King of France journeyed across Paris in his majestic carriage.
 Stopping at the College Louis-le-Grand a young student offered a compliment to the King.
 It meant nothing at the time – a chance meeting between an emperor and a poor student but that student would become well known to the King years later.
 Would he remember the carriage ride, the student, a native of Arras by the name Maximilien Robespierre?